sgarcia0206/comp122-f23/format-encodings/notes_11_06.md

          - 90 or above:  26 students == 35%
          - Issues:
            1. Following the process...Java --> Java TAC -> MIPS
-           1. Retagging "java_version" in the wrong place, i.e., with Java TAC
+           1. Re-tagging "java_version" in the wrong place, i.e., with Java TAC
            1. Tagging when you start working on a version
            1. No Tagging